AbdelrahmanBl/laravel-uploadable/README.md

 $user->avatar # this get a link of image that uploaded.
 ```
+Note: when update a field with a file the package will automatic delete the old file and put the new one.
 ## Contributing
 Feel free to comment, open issues and send PR's.
 Enjoy it!!
 ## License